Can I Sue My HOA for My Slip and Fall?

 Some of the responsibilities of HOAs include:

 - Maintenance of common areas.
 HOAs are responsible for maintaining and managing common areas within the community, such as sidewalks, parking lots, recreational facilities, and landscaping.
-They have a duty to ensure these areas are kept in safe and functional condition.
+They must make a good faith effort to ensure these areas are kept safe and functional.
 This includes regular inspections, repair, and maintenance of any hazards or defects.

 - Safety and security.
 HOAs must take reasonable measures to provide a safe and secure environment within the community.
 This may involve implementing security measures like gated entry, surveillance systems, and proper lighting to deter criminal activity and enhance resident safety.